Suor/django-cacheops/README.rst

 1. Conditions other than ``__exact``, ``__in`` and ``__isnull=True`` don't make invalidation
    more granular.
 2. Conditions on TextFields, FileFields and BinaryFields don't make it either.
    One should not test on their equality anyway.
+See `CACHEOPS_SKIP_FIELDS` though.
 3. Update of "selected_related" object does not invalidate cache for queryset.
    Use ``.prefetch_related()`` instead.
 4. Mass updates don't trigger invalidation by default.
 But see ``.invalidated_update()``.